mssola/dotfiles/kf5/README.md

 # KDE Frameworks

 This directory has all the files that I use to compile KDE Frameworks.
-Note, that I don't guarantee that all the modules are nicely compiling, I've just checked the ones I need to compile Kate.
+The following packages are not included: kdewebkit and kde4support.
 Moreover, the KTextEditor library is not included in the list of modules to be compiled.
 This is because it's the only library from Frameworks that I contribute and, therefore, I want to keep it separately.
 I will remove this directory when the KDE Frameworks is stable and all the KDE apps are ported to Frameworks.

 This directory assumes that you have my Git configuration (things like the "down" alias, the "kde:" prefix, etc.).
 This directory also assumes that